euronovate/ENMobileSDK-Android/ENMobileSdk/readme.md

 * a custom height for the watermark information inside the signature image
 * a custom list of strings for the watermark information inside the signature image
 * the type of the signature (FES/FEA)

+> NOTE: the custom list of strings will be added below the custom watermark that can be set with `ENSignatureImageModeConfig` (see the details here [ENSignatureImageConfig](https://github.com/euronovate/ENMobileSDK-Android/tree/master/ENSignatureBox#ensignatureimageconfig))

 Example of `didSignDocument`:
 ```kotlin